mihai2000q/ConsiliumTempus-be/docs/Security.md

 However, these roles are exclusive to the [Workspace](domain/aggregates/Aggregate.Workspace) component.
 If the user is not in a workspace, he cannot create any project, portfolio or add any tasks.
-So he basically cannot use the application to its fullest (thankfully, all users must have a workspace, and one is created upon registering).
+So he basically cannot use the application to its fullest (thankfully, all users must have a workspace, and one is created upon registration).

 ## Workspace Roles